EthanCloin/giron-tutoring-poc/README.md

 [Download and Install Docker Desktop](https://www.docker.com/)

-With Docker Desktop running, you can simply run
+With Docker Desktop running, you can simply navigate to the project root and run
 ```bash
 docker compose up
 ```